 Incorrect.
 NIST guidance is platform-agnostic and can inform controls for Linux, cloud, and containerized systems.

-CNIST frameworks only apply to physical data centers
+CNIST frameworks only apply to physical data centers and on-premises hardware controlled by the federal government

 Incorrect.
 NIST guidance extends to cloud and containerized environments.